harmony-one/horizon/docs/TASKS.md

 **Deploy updates**
 - [ ] Update deploys to use proxies
-- [ ] Parameterize deploys and add in dependencies.
+- [ ] Parameterize deploys.
 - [ ] Modify Deploy scripts to dynamically use network (e.g. for getting blockHeader) instead of the current use of environment variables `HMY_URL` and `ETH_URL`which need to be changed in `.env` when deploying to new networks.

 **Code Optimization**
+- [ ] Ensure compatablity with [node version 18](https://nodejs.org/en/about/releases/) [hardhat compatability](https://hardhat.org/reference/stability-guarantees#node.js-versions-support) intital test with node version 18.4.0 gave an error on deploy `Error HH108: Cannot connect to the network localgeth.` see [here](https://github.com/NomicFoundation/hardhat/pull/2705)
 - [ ] Capture all Payloads for relay and TokenMap
 - [ ] Update unit tests to use sample input files
 - [ ] Clean up lib (move deploys to deploy and tests to test and remove upgrade)